AnyLog-co/documentation/message broker.md

 <pre>
 get broker
 </pre>
+Note: this command only provides statistics on data published using the broker IP and Port.
+Data that is published using "local", is not included in the ***get broker*** command statistics.

 ### Example
 The example below connects to a broker to pull data assigned to a topic.